kratman/VibCI/README.md

 #### Keywords

 Basis: There are two options for the basis keyword (product,progression).
-A product basis is a large complete basis.
-Progression basis sets are small and assume that there are 1D modes combined with a Franck-Condon progression with a low frequency mode.
+A product basis is a large basis set containing all combinations of states up to the maximum number of quanta in each mode.
+Progression basis sets are small and assume that there are 1D modes combined with a Franck-Condon progression in a low frequency mode.
+A progression basis is useful for simple models where only a small number of combination bands are important.

 Prog_mode: The prog_mode keyword needs two values (pmode,pquanta).
 The value of pmode is the integer ID of the low-frequency mode used in the progression.